UKCloud/documentation/articles/other/other-ref-glossary.md

 For more information, see the [UKCloud for Microsoft Azure service definition](../azure/azs-sd.md).

-### UKCloud for OpenShift
+### UKCloud for Managed OpenShift

 A UKCloud PaaS service that delivers a secure, private deployment of OpenShift deployed on an assured, trusted platform connected to the internet and to public sector networks including HCSN and Janet.

-For more information, see the [UKCloud for OpenShift service definition](../openshift/oshift-sd.md).
+For more information, see the [UKCloud for Managed OpenShift service definition](../openshift/oshift-sd.md).

 ### UKCloud for OpenStack